Hennns/Thesis/README.md

 Controls:

-Enter number of agents to add in the box, hit return to create them
+Enter number of agents to add in the top-left box, then hit return to create them agents will only be created in selected markets

-spacebar creates one agent
+click start to begin (can also press g) click pause to stop (can also press p) click inside a market to select it.

-click start to begin (can also press g) c lick pause to stop (can also press p)
+There is many different settings, the settings will only be changed for selected markets

 The color of the agents indicate of the relative amount of goods they have on a scale

-Cyan means more of good 1
+Cyan means more of good 1 (oranges)

-Blue means more of good 0
+Blue means more of good 0 (apples)

 Green blinks means agents successfully traded
 Red means a trade was impossible